marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 If you are using a free Azure subscription or a subscription through your Visual Studio subscription, you can get your credit balance here: https://docs.microsoft.com/en-us/azure/billing/billing-mca-check-azure-credits-balance

+Now we can load 500000 rows of test data into the source database.
+Execute 0070_500KRowsOfSourceData.sql

 Another good thing to do is show you how to monitor the progress of the script.
 Go into the Azure Portal, negotiate to your resource group and click on SourceDatabase.
-Give it a few minutes and you'll see DTU utilization pinned at 100%.
+If you didn't scale the databases to an S12 and are currently an S0, give it a few minutes and you'll see DTU utilization pinned at 100%.
 This is referred to as throttling, which is generally bad.
 I prefer to think of it as I'm using 100% of the capability that I'm paying for.
 This means there will be such a load on the SourceDatabase that it may not be responsive to other users of the database.
 Consider this when sizing or scaling your production databases.
 For the sake of a demo, we're ok.

 ![Monitor Source Database](./graphics/0150_MonitorSourceDatabase.png)